hdShang/arxiv-daily/docs/cs-CL/2025-06-13/papers/250611631v1-scenegram-conceptualizing-and-describing-tangrams-in-scene-context.md

 ---
 layout: default
-title: SceneGram: Conceptualizing and Describing Tangrams in Scene Context
+title: "SceneGram: Conceptualizing and Describing Tangrams in Scene Context"
 ---

 # SceneGram: Conceptualizing and Describing Tangrams in Scene Context